cecibaldoni/cecibaldoni/README.md

 I am also skeptical of productivity gurus, which is an uncomfortable position for [someone who writes publicly about her own note-taking system](https://cecibaldoni.github.io/blog/).
 I write about it anyway.

 I draw.
-Sketchnotes, workshop slides with more doodles than a slide strictly needs, and a handwriting that has got measurably worse since I started typing faster than I write (alas, I am also prone to typs).
-Most of what I make lands somewhere between **teaching** and **illustration**.
+I also do Sketchnotes, and my handwriting that has got measurably worse since I started typing faster than I write (alas, I am also prone to typs).

 **What's here**